-- 1. With effect from 6 months after the entry into force of this Regulation, payment services providers shall not offer or request a per transaction interchange fee of more than 0,2 % of the value of the transaction for cross border debit card transactions. - 2.
-With effect from 6 months after the entry into force of this Regulation, Member States shall ensure that, for all domestic debit card transactions, payment services providers apply a weighted average interchange fee of no more than the equivalent of 0,2 % of the annual average transaction value of all domestic debit card transactions within each payment card scheme, or a per transaction interchange fee of no more than 0,2% of the value of the transaction.
-Member States may define a lower weighted average or per transaction interchange fee cap applicable to all domestic debit card transactions. - 3.
-The average transaction value referred to in paragraph 2 shall be calculated on a yearly basis, commencing on January 1st and ending at December 31st and shall be applied starting from April 1st of the following year.
-The reference period for the first calculation of the average transaction value will commence fifteen calendar months before the date of application of paragraph 2 and will end three calendar months before that date.
+- With effect from 6 months after the entry into force of this Regulation, payment services providers shall not offer or request a per transaction interchange fee of more than 0,2 % of the value of the transaction for cross border debit card transactions. - 2.
+With effect from 6 months after the entry into force of this Regulation, for domestic debit card transactions payment card schemes shall ensure that payment services providers shall not offer or request a weighted average interchange fee of more than the equivalent of 0,2 % of the annual average transaction value of all domestic debit card transactions within each payment card scheme, or a per transaction interchange fee of more than 0,2% of the transaction.
+Member States may define a lower weighted average or per transaction interchange fee cap. - 3.
+The average transaction value referred to in paragraph 2 shall be calculated on a yearly basis, commencing on January 1st and ending at December 31st and shall-be publicly announced timely by Member States to; the consequent interchange fee cap shall be applied starting from April 1st of the following year.
+The reference period for the first calculation of the average transaction value will commence fifteentwelve calendar months before-with the date of application of paragraph 2 and will end three calendar months before that dateat December 31 of the same calendar year.

-4. In relation to the provisions of paragraph 2 and 3, competent authorities referred to in Article 13, shall require payment card schemes and/or payment service providers to provide upon their written request all information necessary to verify the correct application of the same paragraphs; such information has to be sent to the competent authority before 1 March of the year following the reference period mentioned in the first sentence of the paragraph 3.
+- 4. In relation to the provisions of contained debit card transactions referred to in paragraph 2 and 3, competent authorities referred to in Article 13, -shall require payment card schemes or payment service provider to provide all information necessary to verify the correct application of the same paragraphsinformation necessary to verify the correct application of the same paragraphs; such information has to be sent to the competent authority before 1 March of the year following the reference period mentioned in the first sentence of the paragraph 3the relevant information has to be sent before 1 March of the year following the reference period mentioned in the first sentence of the paragraph 3.
 Any other information to enable the competent authority to verify compliance with the provisions of this Chapter II shall be sent to the competent authorities upon their written request and within the set deadline.
-Competent authorities may require that such information is certified by an independent auditor.
+In case of information sent by a payment card scheme, cCompetent authorities shallmay require that such information is certified by an independent auditor. - 5.
+This Article shall apply to In relation to card based payment transactions with universal cards-this Article shall apply.

-Article 4 Interchange fees for all consumer credit card transactions
+Interchange fees for all consumer credit card transactions